BhaswatiRoy/dummyreadme/README.md

 ## Structure Of The Project

 The home page of the application contains -
-1. Landing Page - Here users can get started with using our application
+  1. <b>Landing Page</b> - Here users can get started with using our application
-2. About Section - Gives a brief info about what are the aims of the application and how it will help women around us.
+  2. <b>About Section</b> - Gives a brief info about what are the aims of the application and how it will help women around us.
-3. Services Section - Contains 3 cards to redirects us to 3 different sections - Scholarship & Opportunities, Job Updates & Details, Experiences & Understanding.
+  3. <b>Services Section</b> - Contains 3 cards for 3 different sections - Scholarship & Opportunities, Job Updates & Details, Experiences & Understanding.
-4. Contact Section - Contains the contact information for our website.
-Job Posters & Women who want to share their experiences can contact us via the contact details.
+  4. <b>Contact Section</b> - Job Posters & Women who want to share their experiences can contact us via the contact details given in this section.

 ## Application Deployment